The video experts blog

 - VidBlasterX Studio has several features for the studio production of videos (hence the name) and allows for more versatile videos.
 The Studio version supports HD and full-screen television-quality production and community support.

-- VidBlasterX Broadcast incorporates all the features of VidBlaster Studio, adds more module capacity, and is recommended for professional broadcast studios.
+- VidBlasterX Broadcast incorporates all the features of VidBlaster Studio, adds more module capacity (up to 100), and is recommended for professional broadcast studios.
 With Broadcast, you get direct email support from the developer.

 Basic Features: